Becky139/Breast-Cancer-Prediction/README.md

 * Data Exploration
 * Categorical Data
 * Feature Scaling
 Explore the variables to assess how they relate to the response variable in this notebook, we'll get familiar with the data using data exploration and visualization techniques using python libraries (Pandas, matplotlib, seaborn.
 Familiarity with the data is important which will provide useful knowledge for data pre-processing).
 Find the most predictive features of the data and filter it so it will enhance the predictive power of the analytics model.
 We'll use feature selection to reduce high-dimension data, feature extraction and transformation for dimensionality reduction.
 This is essential in preparing the data before predictive models are developed.
+This covers business requirement 1.

 ### Page 3: Hypothesis
 * Project Hypothesis